omnetpp/docs.omnetpp.org/tictoc/index.md

 @note Refer to the chapter "Using the Analysis Editor" in the User Guide for more information on datasets.
 You can find it in the '/doc' directory of your
 @opp installation.

-Then, we plot these two computed scalars against \e N in two scatter charts.
+Then, we plot these two computed scalars against *N* in two scatter charts.
 The data for different repetitions is automatically averaged.
-Here is the average hop count vs \e N:
+Here is the average hop count vs *N*:

 <img src="images/avghopcount.png">

 The average hop count increases as the network gets larger, as packets travel more to reach their destination.
 The increase is polynomial.
 Notice that there are missing values at the far right of the chart.
 This is because in such a large network, some packets might not reach their destination in the simulation time limit.
-When no packets arrive at a node, the hop count statistic will be \e NaN (not a number) for that node.
+When no packets arrive at a node, the hop count statistic will be *NaN* (not a number) for that node.
-When there is a \e NaN in any mathematical expression, its result will be also \e NaN.
+When there is a *NaN* in any mathematical expression, its result will be also *NaN*.
-Thus it takes just one node in all the simulation runs to have a \e NaN statistic, and the average will be \e NaN, and there'll be no data to display.
+Thus it takes just one node in all the simulation runs to have a *NaN* statistic, and the average will be *NaN*, and there'll be no data to display.
 This can be remedied by increasing the simulation time limit, so more packets have a chance to arrive.

-Below is the average number of packets that arrived vs \e N:
+Below is the average number of packets that arrived vs *N*:

 <img src="images/avgnumpackets.png">

 Notice that the Y axis is logarithmic.
-The average number of packets that arrive decreases polynomially as \e N increases, and the network gets larger.
+The average number of packets that arrive decreases polynomially as *N* increases, and the network gets larger.

 @nav{part6,closing}
 */